erutan/sierra-conditions/content/conditions/breaking.md

 ## Fire Restrictions

+None yet, but expect them to start cropping up in late June or so.

 ## Backcountry Permits & Quotas

 tl;dr - all walk-up Backcountry Permits for the High Sierra outside of SEKI are now on rec.gov released either 3, 7, or 14 days in advance.